 We have identified experts covering all aspects of fitness, membership, wellness, aquatics, recreation, and adult programming for those who are 50 years-plus.
 Read about them below and request a visit or video consultation through the buttons to the right.

-Barry has been with the Jewish Community Center of Greater Kansas City since 2011.
-His current role is director of fitness, sports, aquatics, and membership.
-In this key position, Barry oversees a team of 20 managers who are responsible for the departments of fitness (personal training, group exercise, CrossFit, member experience desk and Fitness floor), sports (baseball, softball, tennis, soccer, racquetball, karate and more), aquatics (swim lessons, swim team and U.S. Masters Swimming), as well as the functions of membership (sales, acquisition marketing, retention and more).
+Barry Baumfalk has been with the Jewish Community Center of Greater Kansas City since 2011. ˙His current role is senior director, of fitness, sports, aquatics and membership.
+In this position, Baumfalk oversees a team of 20 managers who are responsible for the departments of fitness (personal training, group exercise, CrossFit, member experience desk and fitness floor), sports (baseball, softball, racquetball, karate and more), aquatics (swim lessons, swim team and U.S. Masters Swimming), as well as the functions of membership (sales, acquisition marketing, retention and more).

-Barry has been a certified personal trainer for more than 20 years.
-In this role, he has been able to provide important insights and identify and apply trends in the fitness industry.
-Additionally, he spent 12-plus years in the for-profit industry in personal training management, club management and multi-club management roles with organizations including Bally Total Fitness, Crunch Fitness and Equinox, in highly competitive markets such as Chicago, which allowed Barry to tackle the Kansas City market with a unique and successful track record.
+Baumfalk has been a certified personal trainer for more than 20 years.
+This role has helped him provide important insights to identify and apply trends in the fitness industry.
+Additionally, he spent more than a dozen years in the for-profit industry in personal training management, club management and multi-club management roles with organizations including Bally Total Fitness, Crunch Fitness and Equinox, in highly competitive markets such as Chicago, which allowed Barry to tackle the Kansas City market with a unique and successful track record.

 Since arriving at the J, his primary focus has been to revitalize the fitness and sports departments from revenue, growth and awareness perspectives.
-Barry is results-focused: Core membership units have increased from 2,400 to more than 3,000 and are poised for continued growth.
+Baumfalk is results-focused: Core membership units have increased from 2,400 to more than 3,300 and are poised for continued growth.
 Personal training gross revenue at the J has increased from less than $100,000 to more than $500,000 annually.
-Adding programming such as Meshugge CrossFit, J Box, Rock Steady Boxing, Paddleboard Fitness + Yoga are a few examples in which growth has been achieved in addition to positive awareness of the J. Overall, revenue in all fitness-related areas has significantly increased under Barry’s leadership, with many of the programs he has introduced to the JCC receiving recognition internally and externally, including awards from the local Jewish Federation.
+Adding programming such as Meshugge CrossFit, J Box, Rock Steady Boxing, Paddleboard Fitness + Yoga are a few areas where growth has been achieved in addition to positive awareness of the J. Overall, revenue in all fitness-related areas has significantly increased under Baumfalk’s leadership, with many of the programs he has introduced receiving recognition, including awards from the local Jewish Federation.

-More importantly, Barry possesses a genuine passion for the fitness industry and for excellence in the “total member experience.”
-Strategically and tactically, from facility cleanliness and aesthetics, to first-rate customer service and inspirational team management, Barry is continually geared-up for success—and it shows, in this J’s growth and retention, member satisfaction and increasingly stellar reputation.
+Baumfalk possesses a genuine passion for the fitness industry and for excellence in the “total member experience” ultimately allowing members to become healthier human beings.
+Strategically and tactically, from facility cleanliness and aesthetics, to first-rate customer service and inspirational team management, Baumfalk is continually geared-up for success—and it shows, in the Kansas City J’s growth/retention, Member satisfaction and increasingly stellar reputation.

 Areas of expertise: